Go to Courses and units

 Introduction

-Foundation Mathematics aims to provide students with knowledge and understanding of mathematical methods that can be applied in any degree stream.
-Students are encouraged to gain confidence in developing their language around expressing mathematical ideas in a real-world context.
+Foundation Mathematics aims to provide you with knowledge and understanding of mathematical methods that can be applied in any degree stream.
+You are encouraged to gain confidence in developing your language around expressing mathematical ideas in a real-world context.

 Summary